haeri-kim1108/haeri-kim1108.github.io/index.md

 ---

 # About Me
 I am presently working for [Samsung Research](https://research.samsung.com/) as a speech AI researcher.
 My main research topic has recently been on-device multilingual ASR system.
 I received my M.S in Electrical Engineering from [KAIST](https://www.kaist.ac.kr/en/) in [IIDS](https://iids.kaist.ac.kr/), and my B.S. in Electrical Engineering from [KAIST](https://www.kaist.ac.kr/en/).
-I am interested in speech recognition and speech translation system.
-Currently, I am widening my interest to combining speech model with techniques from various fields, such as multimodal generative AI.
+I am interested in developing speech models based on a deeper understanding of their underlying mechanisms.
+I have been working on automatic speech recognition (ASR), and I am currently expanding my research interests to integrating speech models with techniques from various fields, such as multimodal generative AI and SpeechLLMs.

 Below shows my [publications](#publication), [career](#career) and [projects](#project).
 Please refer to my [CV] for further details.